cudail/snolf-rb2/README.md

 * The angle of rings dropped by bosses now depend on where the boss is facing
 * Added NiGHTS sprites
 * Adjust weight assigned to certain characters for collisions
+* Added sound effect when players bounce off each other

 v2.5
 * Snolf can jump off rollout rocks again